Mazen050/task1/README.md

 # Weather CLI Application

-This is a command-line interface (CLI) weather application that allows users to fetch and display weather information for a specified location.
+This is a command-line interface (CLI) weather application that fetches and displays current weather information for a specified city using [weatherapi.com](https://www.weatherapi.com/).

 ## Features

-- Fetch current weather data from a weather API.
+- Fetch current weather data from WeatherAPI.
 - Display weather information in a user-friendly format.
-- Simple command-line interface for easy use.
+- Simple command-line interface.

 ## Installation